Daneelv/Search-For-Food/README.md

 ###### Postgres Database Setup

-1. make sure that you have installed postgress
+1. make sure that you have installed postgresSQL
 2. create a .env file inside the root of the project copy and past the following code into the .env file.
 3. Replace the `<yourUsername>` and `<yourPassword>` tags with your postgres credentials.
 4. Also check that your port and host is configured, the example below contains the default postgres settings